 The program can be completed in a minimum of 2 semesters (IA 697a and IA 697b are prerequisites for IA 697p), and in up to 4 years.
-Most students complete the program in 2 to 3 semesters.

 While there is no financial aid available through the OIA to complete the program, many graduate students use the benefits from their departmental teaching assistantships to cover tuition for the CCT courses.
 CCT courses carry the same tuition and fees as other graduate-level courses.

 Please note that due to federal regulations, those not enrolled in a degree-program at the University of Arizona and are wishing to complete the CCT are classified as non-degree, certificate-seeking and not eligible for federal loans, teaching assistantships, scholarships, or other forms of financial aid.

 International applicants will not be considered for conditional admission by this program.

 IA 697a: Learner-Centered Teaching (2 units, minimum grade required: B) Must be completed before IA 697p College Teaching Practice.

 IA 697b: Using Technology in Teaching (2 units, minimum grade required: B) Must be completed before IA 697p College Teaching Practice.